nss-nightclass-projects/Night-Class-Resources/extra-lessons/webpack-and-modules.md

 The goal of this lesson is to show how to create a new webpack instance from the webpack template, move code over from one project to another, and then modularize the code.

+**By the end of this you should be able to:**

+- Start a new project using the Webpack Template
+- Understand the file structure and major files used and why
+- Read and understand errors in the terminal from the ESLint confiiguration
+- Convert old projects to Webpack
+- Understand how to create ES6 Modules and why they are useful

 ## Get Started
 - Navigate to your Cohort Organization in Github
   - EXAMPLE: [nss-evening-cohort-14](https://github.com/nss-evening-cohort-14)